 Some are flexible to allow members to make the fullest use of them.
 An example is the Early Career Grants Programme, which provides grants of up to £10,000 to members for a very wide range of uses, from new equipment to finalising a project.

-Several of the prizes, for example the Undergraduate Essay Prize, are
+Several of the prizes, for example the Student Essay Prize, are

 intended to focus the attention of budding scientists and clinicians